 FC København won three straight Danish Superliga titles coming into the 2011-12 season to go along with its knockout stage berth at the Champions League in the previous season.
 It also looked to win the league title despite firing its manager even with the club atop the league standings, just as Dinamo Zagreb did in Croatia.

-Instead, a first-time manager and a 36-year old captain led unheralded FC Nordsjælland to a successful triumph.
-Based in the city of Farum, FC Nordsjælland survived a 33-game season, impressive considering Farum has a population 65 times less than København.
-In the previous two season, FC Nordsjælland won the Danish Cup, the first trophies for a club that never finished higher than fifth after rebranding before its triumph.
+Instead, a first-time manager and a 36-year-old captain led unheralded FC Nordsjælland to a victorious triumph.
+Based in the city of Farum, FC Nordsjælland survived a 33-game season, and impressive considering Farum has a population 65 times less than København.
+In the previous two seasons, FC Nordsjælland won the Danish Cup, the first trophies for a club that never finished higher than fifth after rebranding before its triumph.

-Led by captain Nicolai Stokholm and manager Kasper Hjulmand, Nordsjælland enjoyed successes at Farum Park while overcoming early season losses.
-While it struggled early on the road, FC Nordsjælland did secure an early season road victory at Parken Stadium.
+Led by captain Nicolai Stokholm and manager Kasper Hjulmand, Nordsjælland enjoyed successes at Farum Park while overcoming early-season losses.
+While it struggled early on the road, FC Nordsjælland did secure an early-season road victory at Parken Stadium.
 Søren Christensen opened the scoring as the club won 3-1 at Parken Stadium.
-In the following match, a huge letdown happened as Nordsjælland suffered a shocking 1-0 home loss against Lyngby.
+In the next match, a huge letdown happened as Nordsjælland suffered a shocking 1-0 home loss against Lyngby.

 44-Year Wait Finally Over

 No question that one country that made headlines in European football was Cyprus.
 Based in Nicosia, APOEL FC defied all odd to finish as a quarterfinalist in the UEFA Champions League.
-In Cyprus's domestic league, another club defeated APOEL and Anorthosis and, like Manchester City did in England, ended a 44-year drought to win a league title.
+In Cyprus's domestic league, another club defeated APOEL and Anorthosis and, like Manchester City did in England, ended a 44-year drought with winning a league title.